MV Chieftain

 From 2012 to 2018 the service was run by Clydelink with a smaller boat, while Seabus carried out cruises or other work and was renamed Chieftain.

 After dissatisfaction with Clydelink, the contract went in May 2018 to Clyde Marine, and Chieftain returned to the Kilcreggan service.
-In June 2020 CalMac took over managing the service from SPT, leasing Chieftain which in 2021 was repainted in CalMac livery.
+In June 2020, CalMac took over managing the service from SPT, leasing Chieftain which was repainted in CalMac livery in 2021.

 History

 MV Seabus was built in Cornwall, in 2007, as a 'dedicated' passenger ferry to replace the 71-year-old MV Kenilworth on the service between Gourock, Kilcreggan and Helensburgh, across the Firth of Clyde (Tail of the Bank).
-Owned by Clyde Marine, Seabus operated the main ferry service to Kicreggan, with crossings of Gare Loch to Helensburgh, for the Strathclyde Partnership for Transport (SPT) who subsidised the route, and was painted in the STP carmine and cream livery.
+Owned by Clyde Marine, Seabus operated the main ferry service to Kicreggan, with crossings of Gare Loch to Helensburgh, for the Strathclyde Partnership for Transport (SPT) who subsidised the route, and was painted in the SPT carmine and cream livery.